lmhale99/atomman/README.rst

 Installation
 ------------

-The atomman package is designed for Python 2.7.
+As of version 1.2, the atomman package is Python 2/3 compatible.
 It makes heavy use of numpy, so it's easiest to download a Python environment like Anaconda.

 The latest release can be installed using pip::